france

 Website of the Animal Legal and Historical Web Center which is a project based at the Michigan State University - Detroit College of Law.
 The site provides free access to primary legal materials and guides to the law.
 US laws and cases are arranged by state or subject.
 Subjects covered include animal rights, dog fighting and exotic pets.
 There is also information on the Convention on International Trade in Endangered Species (CITES).
 The emphasis of the site is on U.S law but it includes legal materials from other countries such as the United Kingdom, Brazil, Malawi, Poland and Taiwan.

-Droits d'Urgence
+Droits d'urgence

-Droits d'Urgence is a French lawyers' association established in 1995, providing free legal advice to poor and marginalised people.
-The site offers basic information on the association's work and mission, including its charter and code of practice for volunteers, and its programme of legal advice / information in Paris and elsewhere.
-The association co-operates with a number of local authorities and humanitarian agencies in France.
-Its journal, News d'Urgence, and monthly bulletin, Veille Juridique, are available on the website.
+Droits d'urgence is a French lawyers' association providing free legal advice to poor and marginalised people.
+The site offers basic information on the association's work, including its charter and code of practice for volunteers, and its programme of legal advice / information in Paris and elsewhere.
+Established in 1995, the association co-operates with a number of local authorities and humanitarian agencies in France.
 The site is in French.

 Centre de Droit Maritime et Océanique

-Website of the Centre de Droit Maritime et Océanique (CDMO) which is based in the Law Faculty at the University of Nantes in France.
+Website of the Centre de Droit Maritime et Océanique (CDMO) at theUniversity of Nantes, France.
 The information on the site is aimed at students of the Diploma of further studies of Judicial Sciences of the Sea and includes profiles of research staff and students and work (dissertations and essays) being undertaken at the centre.
-Articles from the Centre's online journal, Revue Juridique Neptunus, are available back to 1994 in PDF format (in French only).
+Articles from the Centre's online journal, Revue Juridique Neptunus, are available back to 1994 (in French ); contents pages of the CDMO's yearly publication, Annuaire de Droit Maritime et Océanique, are also given.

 Subscribe to france